 Because some partner universities are impacted, you might not get nominated to the partner university listed as your first choice.
 However, if you are flexible, we will be able to send you abroad to a university that makes sense for you.

-When you apply to MIX, Letters of recommendation are not required.
-The only MIX application requirements are: Online MIX Application, Statement of Purpose, and Passport Copy.
+When you apply to MIX, letters of recommendation are not required.
+The only requirement is the MIX Online Application and Interview.

-However, based on your Nomination, you may later have to submit one or more letters of recommendation with your partner university application.
+However, after your Nomination & Next Steps, you may later have to submit one or more letters of recommendation with your partner university secondary application.
 Some overseas partner universities require letters of recommendation, while others do not.